armyofevilrobots/helenplatt.ca/content/art/outoftheblue.md

 weight: 20
 ---

 Mixed-media painting on panel.
 Includes quality deep aluminum frame.
-Price does not include shipping.
+Price does not include tax or shipping.